MDIL-SNU/SIMPLE-NN_v2/README.md

     O: params_O
 ```

-The remaining parameters represent cutoff distance, \eta, \zeta, and \lambda in the symmetry function.
+The remaining parameters represent cutoff distance, η, ζ, and λ in the symmetry function.

 ### structure_list
 structure_list contains the path of reference data.
 The format is described below: